Award: Associate of Applied Science

 Program Student Learning Outcomes:

-Upon successful completion of the AAS Nursing Program, students will be able to:
+Upon successful completion of the AAS Nursing Program, the graduate will:

-Special Accreditation/Approval: This program is approved by the Virginia State Board of Nursing.
+Special Accreditation/Approval: This program is approval by the Virginia State Board of Nursing.
+The program is in the application phase for Candidacy with ACEN.
+The site visit is scheduled for February 28-March 2, 2017.

 NCLEX Scores Here

-The Virginia Board of Nursing post the passage rates for all programs on their web site.
-If you go to http://www.dhp.virginia.gov/nursing/nursing_edprogs.htm you will find the following:
+Virginia Board of Nursing post the passage rates for all programs on their web site.
+The scores can be located at: www.dhp.virginia.gov/nursing/nursing_edprogs.htm

 The Passage Rates For PDCCC Nursing Program For The Past 5 Years